 At more than 75m high and a climb of 225 steps to reach the top, the Clergios Tower dominates the entire urban landscape of Porto and gives spectular 360-degree views of the entire city.

 The Clerigos Church was commissioned before the bell tower with construction beginning in 1732.

 The Church was finished in 1749, being the first Church in Portugal to be built with an ellipse-shaped plan.
 The gallery that surrounds the entire nave, making it possible to observe the church as a whole,is a unique feature of this temple.

 The church has the oldest examples of gold carving, enhanced by light from the various windows throughout the building which creates a beautiful array of colours that plays across the marble within the church,

 The dome of the church includes the coat of arms of the Brotherhood of the Clerics and rests on six pillars.
 There are four altars in total; the Blessed Sacrament, Our Lady of Sorrows, Saint Emygdius and Saint Anne.

-If you visit Porto on the Portuguese Camino de Santiago, we hope you enjoy the stunning views from the Clerigos Tower.
+If you visit Porto on the Portuguese Camino de Santiago, I hope you enjoy the stunning views from the Clerigos Tower.

 (c) Samantha Wilson 2019.
 All Rights Reserved.